DusknightHW/Disease-Gene-Expression-Analysis/README.md

 ## Overview

-This project analyzes gene expression data from diseased and healthy patients.
+This project analyzes simulated gene expression data from diseased and healthy patients.
 For each of 3000 genes, I computed descriptive statistics (mean, variance, 95% confidence intervals) and tested for differential expression between groups using two-sample t-tests.
 To control for